Skip to content

 Optional Tutorial

 At the end of the day, there will be an optional tutorial on nanoHUB.org tools for hands-on pedagogical simulations, with the MIT Atomic-Scale Modeling Toolkit.
-The tools provide a simple GUI that can be used for class demonstrations and exercises for students with minimal computational knowledge.
-David Strubbe will present and guide hands-on activities on Hartree-Fock, DFT, Monte Carlo, and molecular dynamics, including visualization of structures and wavefunctions.
+The tools provide a simple GUI that can be used for class demonstrations and exercises for students with minimal computational knowledge, with approaches like Hartree-Fock, DFT, Monte Carlo, and molecular dynamics, including visualization of structures and wavefunctions.
+David Strubbe will present and guide hands-on activities.
 Creation of a free nanoHUB.org account in advance is recommended.

 Organizers